 That is the next challenge.
 Drought and poverty are each other’s best friends.
 Farmers in poor countries often do not have enough money to buy the Growboxx.
 Although he knocked on many doors, he found out that the FAO, the World Bank, the African Development Bank and all the many other banks and organisations simply do not invest in people without collateral.
 So he modified the concept and design of the Growboxx® again.
 By adding four extra holes for growing vegetables.
 “We combine planting a tree with growing vegetables.
 It takes five years before you can literally pluck fruit from a fruit tree.
 In the meantime, the owners can earn money after just three months from the vegetables they grow.
 Cucumber, tomatoes, eggplants, pumpkins, melons, lettuce - and of course they can eat the vegetables themselves.”
 Poor rural families can recover the cost of the Growboxx® after just one year of growing vegetables.
 “Adding vegetables as an extra is a technical solution for a practical problem.”

 The Growboxx® has won all kinds of international prizes.
-Including an award in Popular Science magazine in 2010, proving that it is even smarter than Apple's iPad and the hybrid Porsche 918 Spyder.
+Including an award in Popular Science magazine in 2010, when the panel of judges chose it above Apple’s iPad and Porsche's hybrid 918 Spyder.
 The box is seen worldwide as a miracle cure for bringing infertile soil back to life.
 In 2016, the Growboxx® was officially awarded the status of a National Icon.
 This is a prize for pioneering Dutch innovations.
 Again good for a wave of publicity, suddenly opening doors abroad and bringing in orders from 43 countries.
 But, says Hoff, the big bang, that all-important push, has yet to happen: "Without that breakthrough you can’t call it a success, more of a hobby.”
 But he adds: “Quite a serious hobby, though.”

 That much-coveted breakthrough depends on three developments, says Hoff.
 One: finding the right balance between cost and the benefits for the farmer.
 You might think that the extra vegetable compartment has solved that problem.
 Two: the CO₂ debate.
 In 2008, Hoff published his book: ‘The Treesolution.
 CO₂ is a gift from heaven’.
 This is an unexpected discordant note, because CO₂ is mainly seen as a poison even though it is actually the gas of life.
 A tree uses CO₂ to get its daily C. It needs that mouthful of C to grow.
 This process leaves O₂; oxygen that we need as humans and a waste product from trees.
 So trees extract CO₂ from the air, purify the air.
 The problem is not CO₂, but the excessive concentration of CO₂ emitted by factories and cars.
 “Why not make a virtue of necessity”, says Hoff, just look at the problem from a different perspective: “Hey, we can earn money from CO₂.
 By planting instead of felling trees.”
 So far we have deforested two billion hectares of land, an area as large as Canada, and there are no signs that this will stop.
 As a result, the CO₂ concentration in the atmosphere continues to increase.
 Because there are fewer and fewer trees to absorb it and break it down.
 The conclusion: “We can solve the climate problem by reforesting the world.”